 It’s an approach that has paid dividends for the best user-generated content campaigns.
 For instance, Starbucks’ #RedCupContest is a perfect example of transforming followers into brand advocates.

-Launched every December, the campaign asks followers to submit creative photos of the Starbucks’ famous red Christmas cup.
+Launched every December, the campaign asks followers to submit creative photos of Starbucks’ famous red Christmas cup.
 The hashtag has 37,000 entries to date, so it’s safe to say it’s been a success.

 Virtually any industry can benefit from user-generated content.
 Just take a look at Santander and their ‘Prosperity’ campaign.